loyjoy-gmbh/org/documentation/process_building_blocks/PROCESS_BUILDING_BLOCKS.md

 ## Decision jump
 Let customers decide to jump into a process step or into another chatbot experience.
 This is powerful for building customer journeys.

+## Email
+Ask your customers for their email address

 ## Event
 Technical event, used in connection with our Javascript API, use it to personalize the underlying website experience.
 See the API description here https://www.loyjoy.com/de/api/tracking-integration.